-Good-condition wheels play a major role in the car's overall aesthetics.
-Therefore, if you take pride in having a presentable vehicle, wheel condition is an essential consideration.
-As the wheels play an obvious safety function, you should also ensure that they are in good condition.
+Attractive wheels play a major role in a car's overall aesthetics.
+Therefore, if you care about how your car looks, wheel condition is a primary consideration.
+Yet, as wheel rims have an obvious safety function, they must be in good structural order.

 What are alloy wheels?

 Alloy wheels are an alternative to steel wheels.
-Historically, they emulated the very light magnesium alloy wheels, used in motorsport, but without the cost, fire and corrosion disadvantages.
+Historically, they originate from very light magnesium alloy wheels, used historically in motorsport, but without the cost, flammability and rapid corrosion disadvantages.

 The main difference from steel wheels is that 'alloys' are made from a softer aluminium-based material.
-Being lighter, alloy wheels reduce the car's unsprung weight, giving efficiency and handling benefits.
+Lighter wheels reduce the car's unsprung weight, bestowing efficiency and handling benefits.

 How are alloy wheels damaged?

 Alloy wheels might look attractive but they are more delicate than steel wheels.
 Impact damage is a major problem.
-Striking road furniture, such as potholes, risks bending, or cracking the wheel rim.
-Even if a flat tyre does not result, the impact would have weakened the wheel severely.
+Striking road furniture, such as potholes, risks bending, or cracking, the wheel rim.
+Even if a flat tyre does not result, the impact can weaken the wheel severely.

 Poor driving can also cause the wheel face to be scraped, or 'kerbed'.
-This damages not just the protective paint finish but it also can remove some of the material.
-Diamond-cut alloys are especially vulnerable in this regard.
+This damages not just the protective paint finish but also can remove some of the material.
+Diamond-cut surfaces are especially vulnerable in this regard.

 Whenever a tyre is removed, the fitter should check the rim carefully for damage, including scrapes, flat spots and cracks.
-The tyre valve should also be removed and the aperture checked for corrosion.
+The tyre valve should also be removed and the aperture checked for corrosion, too.

 What are the alloy wheel repair options?

-Ultimately, wheels have a hard life and a repair will be required at some point.
-Should you be proficient with car bodywork repairs, you could carry out very localised corrosion and superficial impact damage from home.
-Alternatively, such work can be conducted by a professional Smart Repairer.
-Many of these professionals can perform the work from your home, or even from your workplace car park, thus minimising inconvenience.
+Ultimately, wheel rims have a hard life and a repair is likely at some point in the car's life.
+Should you be proficient with car DIY, you could carry out localised corrosion and superficial impact damage repairs from home.
+Alternatively, such tasks can be conducted by a professional Smart Repairer.
+Many professionals can do this at your home, or even from your workplace car park, thus minimising inconvenience.

 The third option is a complete wheel refurbishment.
 While this method involves the most inconvenience and highest cost, it affords the best long-term repair.